Prakharpandey007/flights_and_search_service/README.md

   }
 ```

--Once you have added your db config as listed above; go to the src folder from your terminal and execute `npx sequelize db:create`
+-Once you have added your db config as listed above; go to the src folder from your terminal and execute `npx sequelize db:create` and then execute
-...
+`npx sequelize db:migrate`

+## DB Design
+- Airplane Table
+- Flight Table
+- Airport Table
+- City

+- A flight belongs to an airplane but one airplane can be used in multiple flights
+- A city has many airports but one airports belongs to a city
+- One airport can have many flights but a flights belongs to one airport